What is 4-H?

 Joining 4-H is as easy as 1-2-3 !!

-- Find a club in your area.
-There are 17 clubs in Sedgwick County.
+- There are 15 clubs in Sedgwick County.
 Click here for a list of clubs.
 For club leaders contact information, call the

 4-H Department at 316-660-0115 or email: email@example.com.